mui/mui-x/docs/data/data-grid/events/events.md

 ```

 :::warning
-This hook can only be used inside the scope of the grid (inside component slots or cell renderers for instance).
+This hook can only be used inside the scope of the grid (i.e. inside component slots or cell renderers).
 :::

 The following demo shows how to subscribe to the `rowClick` event using `useGridApiEventHandler`.
 Try it by clicking on any row.